DeveloppeurPascal/Champter/README.md

 Arcade game developed under Delphi in a cross-platform project Firemonkey.

+This game was developed live on Twitch.
+The coding sessions are replayed on [the Champter section](https://serialstreameur.fr/jv-champter.php) of [Serial Streamer](https://serialstreameur.fr/).

+To learn more about this game and download it, visit [its site](https://champter.gamolf.fr).

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

 ## Install